jeffpar/pcjs/software/pcx86/sys/unix/minix/1.1/pc-at/index.md

 trigger a #UD fault on newer processors.
 Intel decided to restrict the use of LOCK on the 80386 to a handful of memory operations, and NOP wasn't one of them.

-However, that patch isn't required if you're running MINIX on an 80386 in PCjs, because PCjs doesn't currently emulate that behavior.
-It doesn't seem worth the effort, and in fact, I would be surprised if there was *ANY* software in the real world that relies on instructions such as "LOCK NOP" generating a #UD fault.
-Let's hope Intel didn't expend too many transistors in the CPU restricting the use of LOCK, because, really, who cares?

-And why does MINIX use "LOCK NOP"?
+Why does MINIX use "LOCK NOP"?
 Well, it has something to do with the behavior of the IBM PC simulator that Andrew Tanenbaum was using while writing MINIX.
 There isn't a lot of discussion about it, but here's the relevant source code, from his 1987 book "Operating Systems: Design and Implementation":